juks/iso-8583-socket-queue/README.md

 “Graceful quit” means that before quitting:
 * there will be no new connections from POS clients accepted
 * active transactions responses will be delivered
-* given amount of auto-reversal requests (if enabled) will be perfprmed.
+* given amount of auto-reversal requests (if enabled) will be performed.

 To force process termination at any time, give it a KILL signal.